 I read an article recently with great tips for including exercise into your daily life which made me think of ways mums can include exercise into the things we already do.

-The reality as parents we are very active a lot of the time anyway, but sometimes it just takes a little creative thinking to make the most of the time and energy you have, while at the same time making it fun for the kids and showing them a healthier way of life.
+The reality as parents we are very active a lot of the time anyway, but sometimes it just takes a little creative thinking to make the most of the time and energy you have, while at the same time making it fun for the kids and showing them a healthier way of life for which we recommend supplements like PhenQ.
+Using equipment and tools like a rebounder can make exercise fun and exciting for the whole family.

 I often take the kids to the park and sit in a shady spot while they play.
 Instead – with the motivation of Fitbit challenges (you can check the specifications here if you are interested in buying one yourself: https://mobilemob.

 Paddling around a pool is all fun and games, but doing underwater exercises while you’re hanging about is an easy and quite effortless way to tone the muscles.
 My sister and I used to do water aerobics and one of the exercises was to keep your body straight above the water, while pushing your legs out in front of yourself, then swinging them back behind you, like a pendulum.
 It doesn’t feel like you’re doing much, but your stomach muscles will soon feel it!
 Now that we live by the sea we enjoy swimming in the ocean, even though it’s pretty nippy.
 In Forest School sessions we used to say there’s no such thing as bad weather, only bad clothing.
 I think that can be adapted for swimming in the sea too.
 There’s no such thing as icy Atlantic water – only bad swimwear!
 A great place for swimwear is simplybeach.com and in particular their women’s swimwear!